Isik-lab/partly_cloudy_encoding/README.md

 # Python and Bash code used for Analaysis

-Update 8/13/2025: In our paper we note that "the movie was segmented into 2 second clips corresponding to TR length, resulting in 168 segments total.
-The opening (Segments 0–10) and closing (Segments 162–168) credits were trimmed from the labeling set."
-This trimming refers to the corresponding TRs from the fMRI data, not the pixar movie clips.
-This trimming was to account for a period of rest before the movie began in the scanner, in addition to the first few seconds of the movie itself.
-In the original paper Richardson et al (2018)'s fMRI data collection procedure, 10 seconds (5 TRs) of rest was added to the fMRI scan before presenting the movie stimulus, which is why we have TRs 0-10 trimmed from the fMRI data, but only 0-5 trimmed from the movie clips.
-(For more information on how we trim the movie data please look at “trim_blank_tr” function in the "data_prep_helpers.py" file)

 Summary: Raw code for banded ridge regression analysis of Partly Cloudy fMRI data